 About AustCham South China

-As a non-profit organization, AustCham South China exists to serve its membership by connecting Australian and Chinese businesses in the region by promoting trade & investment between Australia and China.
-The chamber regularly hosts events which support the Australian business network in South China through networking, education and government relations.
-Through AustCham’s digital communications and media partners, AustCham members are able to elevate their brand presence through our network.
+As a non-profit organization, AustCham South China exists to serve its membership by connecting Australian and Chinese businesses in the region through promoting trade & investment between Australia and China.
+The chamber regularly hosts events for the Australian business network in South China in areas such as networking, education and government relations.
+In addition, through AustCham’s digital communications and media partners, AustCham members are able to elevate their brand presence through our network.